Mom's Best Recipes

 Sweet Roasted Butternut Squash

-Caramelized edges, tender centers, and a buttery maple cinnamon glaze that tastes like fall decided to show off.
-An easy side dish that plays nice with chicken, pork, grain bowls, and midnight fridge raids.
+Caramelized edges, tender centers, and a warm maple cinnamon gloss.
+This easy sheet pan side tastes like fall decided to show off.

 Author By Matt Campbell